-By Joanne Jeffries.
-Updated 30th May 2022.
-Welcome to our guide on whether you have a valid whiplash claim.
-If you have been involved in an accident that has caused a whiplash related injury, then you might be searching for a solicitor who could handle a personal injury claim for whiplash compensation.
-You may also want to know what the whiplash claims average payout in 2022 is.
-If so, this online guide could be extremely useful.
-Below, we discuss whiplash related claims in greater length.
-We answer questions such as “What is the average payout for a whiplash injury in the UK?’, ‘What evidence do you need to claim whiplash injury compensation?’ and ‘Do I need to go to the doctors to claim whiplash?’ as well as ‘Can a whiplash claim be refused?’
+By Jo Anderson.
+Last Updated 2nd October 2023.
+In this guide, we’ll discuss the requirements and process for making a valid whiplash claim.
+Should you have been involved in an accident that has caused a whiplash-related injury, then you might be searching for a solicitor; one who could handle a personal injury claim for whiplash compensation.
+You may also want to know what the whiplash claims average payout is.
+If so, this online whiplash injury claim guide can help.

 Choose A Section

 - What Is A Valid Whiplash Claim?